Carl-Johnsons/Chat-Application/README.md

 - Create the appsettings.json and put it at the root of the chatAPI project

 - Inside the json paste this format:
+### NOTE: the issuer must have no trailing "/" Example: wrong url: https://localhost:7093/
 ```json
 {
   "Logging": {